 In 2010, my father past away at the age of 61.
 I went home and spent some time with him.
 He left us after a week I went back to Melbourne.
 The last words he said to me was "You can leave now.
 Fly back to Melbourne."
 I'm proud of him who would be always care for his family and show his love.

 In 2011, I finished interpreting and translation course.
 People I met there gave me new perspectives and I had a really good time at school.

 In 2012, I took up a TAFE course to learn a basic photography skills, at NMIT (currently Melbourne Polytechnic.)
 My photography career started since then.

-In April 2012, I became a contributor for Getty Images Moment, and in September 2014, I signed as non-exclusive contributor for iStock. by Getty Images.
-Since 2013, when I came back to my home town, my main focus was nature and landscape in Hiroshima and places I visit and recently shifted to lifestyle and food photography.
+In April 2012, I became a contributor for Getty Images Moment, and in September 2014, I signed as non-exclusive contributor for iStock. by Getty Images and became exclusive in 2017.
+When I came back to my home town in 2013, my main focus was nature and landscape of places I visit and recently shifted to lifestyle and food photography.
 For lifestyle photography, Active Senior and Healthy Lifestyle are my main theme.
 In connection with that, my food photography is all about healthy food and healthy eating.
 I create things as natural as possible when cooking and shooting.
 I use local vegetables and natural ingredients as much as possible and sunlight through the window.
 It's a lot fun to cook, shoot, and share them with my family and friends.
 I guess food photography is my passion at the moment.
 There are still many things to learn and the world keeps moving my heart, so I will keep on going.